IBM/solsa-examples/examples/README.md

 This folder contains sample SolSA solutions that illustrate different use cases.
-* [Bookinfo](bookinfo) shows how an existing microservice based application is expressed in SolSA as an application pattern and how SolSA simplifies the reuse of that pattern in an enhanced application.
+* [Bookinfo](bookinfo) shows how an existing microservice based application is expressed in SolSA using high-level abstractions such as `ContainerizedService`.
+  It also illustrates one way to define an application pattern in SolSA that can be reused to define an enhanced application.
+* [BlueCompute](bluecompute) shows how a significantly more sophisticated microservice based application can be expressed using SolSA's wrappering of standard Kubernetes abstractions such as `Deployment` enhanced with additional support for common idioms.
+It also illustrates one approach for externalizing application configuration in SolSA.
 * [Translator](translator) focuses on configuring a single newly-developed microservice that relies on an IBM Cloud Service for its core functionality.
 * [Knative Eventing](knative-eventing) shows how SolSA can simplify the specification of a Knative eventing pattern that connects a Kafka event source to a Knative service sink.
-* [K-Container](k-container) shows how SolSA can be used to capture an event-driven architecture pattern from the IBM Cloud Garage.
+* [K-Container](k-container) shows how SolSA can be used to capture an event-driven architecture pattern from the IBM Cloud Garage that combines multiple microservices with an operator-managed public cloud service.